VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## July data set
+## November data set

-**July 13th, 2022**.
-The July data example focuses on the [Visualising Ranking Data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-07-13).
+**November 9th, 2022**.
+The current data example focuses on [Adverse Event data of COVID-19 vaccination in 2021](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-11-09).

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)